All tenancies are on a 'sole and several' basis, which means that each tenant is responsible for his or her own rent payments only.

 NOISE is one of the most common complaints we receive

 Noise is probably the most common complaint we receive.
 Noise should be kept at a minimum after 10:00 pm, and special consideration should also be given during exam time.
-If you are experiencing a problem with noise, please contact your Accommodation Manager or Pollock Security.
+If you are experiencing a problem with noise, please contact your Accommodation Manager or ACE Security.
 You can also contact the Police on 101 to report noise problems.

 For further information, please visit.